Kristle Calisto-Tavares – President

 Sharon has a Master’s Degree in Social Work (Community Development) and more than 40 years’ experience working in the non-profit service sector.
 She held various direct service and senior management positions including, most recently, as the Executive Director of The Macaulay Child Development Centre, a multi-service child and family support charity in Toronto.
 She has led various inter-agency and community planning groups; served on the Board of Directors of local and provincial associations; and contributed to government policy through participation on various provincial and municipal Task Forces and Advisory Groups.
 She has co-authored/edited several Professional Manuals.

-Laurie Nicol – President/Treasurer
+Laurie Nicol – Interim Treasurer

 Laurie is a Certified Association Executive with over 35 years’ leadership experience in the non-profit sector.
 Founded upon her personal experience with parents struggling for dignity and adequate levels of care in a long-term care facility she decided to channel her passion for advocacy to support an organization that is addressing the need for improving conditions in long-term care homes.

-Shelley R. Birenbaum
+Shelley R. Birenbaum – Director-at-Large